 It's not always easy to get a crystal clear picture of someone's past, especially when they aren't too keen on opening up.
 But did you know this habit, among many others, could actually be a sign your partner has a history of toxic relationships?
 While it can be tough to talk about, it's worth it to find out more about each other's pasts, all in the name of improving your dynamic.

-"A partner with baggage will likely struggle with what therapists call attachment issues," Dr. Jamie Long, a licensed clinical psychologist at The Psychology Group Fort Lauderdale, tells Bustle.
-"If they got burned in a previous relationship, or even in familial relationships, it could effect how they bond with [you].
-The ultimate fear of someone who has been hurt in the past is that it will happen again, so they may struggle with insecurities, jealousy, or being overly guarded."
+After all, "a partner with baggage will likely struggle with what therapists call attachment issues," Dr. Jamie Long, a licensed clinical psychologist at The Psychology Group Fort Lauderdale, tells Bustle, and that can effect how they interact and bond with you.
+"The ultimate fear of someone who has been hurt in the past is that it will happen again," Long says, "so they may struggle with insecurities, jealousy, or being overly guarded."

 1. They're Slow To Open Up

 Being slow to open up, and seeming wary about the positive side of relationships, are both signs someone has a history of toxicity in their past.
 And that's because, as Long says, "the brain and heart err on the side of protection after psychological harm."

 When bad things happen, it's only natural to brace yourself so you're on guard in case they ever happen again.
 "This may mean that the natural progression of intimacy and closeness may grow at a snail’s pace," Long says, because your partner is wondering if the relationship is safe, or if it'll just be another situation where they get hurt.

 Depending on what happened, your partner may have a lot of personal work to do in order to begin overcoming problems from the past.
 But you can help them along by being supportive of their process.